 - We advise you to exercise normal safety precautions in Iceland.
 You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

 - You should exercise caution when visiting volcanic craters, glaciers, hotsprings and other natural attractions.
 There are few barriers or warning signs at these natural attractions.

-- There has been an increase in seismic activity in and around the Bardarbunga volcano.
+- There has been continuous seismic activity in and around the Bardarbunga volcano since August 2014.
 Local authorities have evacuated a large area north of the Vatnajökull glacier and closed the area to the public until further notice.
-Extremely high levels of sulphur dioxide have been detected at the eruption site, which may cause respiratory symptoms.
-Australians should closely monitor media and other sources of information on volcanic activity in the southeast and follow all instructions issued by local authorities.
-For further information see under Natural disasters, severe weather and climate.
+Australians should closely monitor local media and other sources of information on volcanic activity and follow the advice of local authorities.
+For further information see Additional information.